 - Disconnect both fans (optional) from their power cable using the prying tool

-- Remove the heatsink, following the numbered order (there are number markings at each screw point)
+- Remove the heatsink, important you must follow the numbered order (there are number markings at each screw point), check it twice before you start.

 - Clean the old paste off the GPU and CPU chips and the large blue heatsink with Isopropyl alcohol.

-Again, we haven’t done the above because we’re concerned it may void the warranty on our 17″ Dell G7 even though overheating is a problem.
+Again, we haven’t replaced the thermal paste on our 17″ Dell G7 but judging by the video it’s easy enough to do.
+We plan to give it a try when our Dell is out of warranty.
 This YouTube video by SRC Tech does show you how to do it.
-According to reports, you can reduce the temperature of the Dell G7 by 5°C/9°F with Arctic MX-4 thermal paste.
+From what I have been told, you can reduce the temperature of the Dell G7 by several degrees by replacing with Arctic MX-4 or Thermal Grizzly Kryonaut thermal paste.

 I have not tested using free tools like ThrottleStop to adjust CPU power consumption.
 It’s easy to use but personally not a fan of this because testing for stability can be a nightmare.
 If you want to use ThrottleStop, this site has a good overview of how it works or watch this video.
 Just remember that if you use ThrottleStop you will need to also schedule it to run every boot (use Task Scheduler).